Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: Taxonomy of DL-based STF methods

+For the full dataset, the objective is expressed using expectations over real data \(x \sim \mu(x)\) and latent variables \(z \sim \gamma(z)\), as presented in Equation \ref{eq:optimproblem2}.

-GANs have undergone significant evolution, with multiple variants adapting the original architecture for various tasks.
-Initially, Fully Connected GANs used simple neural networks for both the generator and discrimination~\cite{goodfellow2014generative}.
-Convolutional GANs (CGANs) extended this framework by incorporating convolutional layers, which are more suitable for image generation.
-LAPGAN~\cite{denton2015deep} and DCGAN~\cite{radford2015unsupervised} as examples of CGANs architectures.
-Conditional GANs (cGANs) further enhanced GANs by conditioning the generator and discriminator on additional information, such as class labels, which allows more controlled generation of data.
-An example of cGANS are InfoGAN~\cite{chen2016infogan} and~\cite{mirza2014conditional}. .
-GANs with Inference Models introduce mechanisms to map observed data to latent vectors, as seen in ALI~\cite{dumoulin2016adversarially} and BiGAN~\cite{donahue2016adversarial}.
-Lastly, Adversarial Autoencoders (AAEs) combine the principles of autoencoders with adversarial loss, as seen in VAE~\cite{kingma2013auto} and AVB~\cite{mescheder2017adversarial}, to improve generative capabilities.
+GANs have evolved into multiple variants for diverse applications.
+Fully Connected GANs use simple MLPs for both networks~\cite{goodfellow2014generative}, while Convolutional GAN introduce convolutional layers suitable for image generation~\cite{radford2015unsupervised, denton2015deep}.
+Conditional GANs (cGANs) allow controlled generation by conditioning on auxiliary information~\cite{mirza2014conditional, chen2016infogan}.
+GANs with inference models, such as ALI~\cite{dumoulin2016adversarially} and BiGAN~\cite{donahue2016adversarial}, map observed data to latent representations.
+Adversarial AEs (AAEs) combine AE reconstruction with adversarial learning to improve generative modeling~\cite{kingma2013auto, mescheder2017adversarial}.